turingschool/curriculum-site/module3/projects/consultancy/development.md

     * Tag your Project Manager if you have questions.
 DM your Project Manager letting them know you have tagged them.

-#### Story Grooming
+#### Story Refinement

 * You should be using a project management tool to keep track of your stories.
-* At a minimum, the beginning of every sprint should include a "Story Grooming" meeting
+* At a minimum, the beginning of every sprint should include a "Story Refinement" meeting
-* When doing a "Story Grooming" you should:
+* When doing a "Story Refinement" you should:
     * Make sure that the project board is up to date
     * Look over the current backlog of stories and decide if you want to make any changes
         * Are there any stories that need to be updated, or require more details in the story card?